-My basil is abundant and ready for pesto!
-This is an easy recipe that you make in the food processor and it freezes well.
-I’m making a large batch which is a good idea when you have this much basil.
+This easy recipe for homemade Basil Pesto is made in the food processor and freezes well.
+It makes a large batch which is a good idea when you have this much basil.
 This pesto has excellent flavour and a vibrant colour thanks to the beautiful green ingredients.
 There are different kinds of pesto but Basil Pesto is my favourite.
 This version has a little something extra that helps keep the colour vibrant and also adds a little kick of extra nutrition.

 Start by toasting some pine nuts.
 They’re expensive but you don’t need too much.
 I use 2/3 of a cup because that’s how much is in a 100 gram package.
 Some people substitute different kinds of nuts but I say they’re just being cheap!

 Toasting nuts and seeds brings out their best flavour.
 Put them in a dry frying pan and toast over medium-low heat, watching them closely and shaking the pan, flipping them a few times to keep them moving around and evenly browning.
 Once they start to get a bit of colour and are giving off a nice aroma, remove them from the heat and let them cool.
 You can also toast them in the oven but you need to keep a close eye on them.
 I’ve left them a bit too long a few times and throwing out $15 worth of pine nuts is painful!